ufrisk/pcileech-fpga/pciescreamer/readme.md

 Flashing (LambdaConcept programming cable):
 =================
 Please note that this instruction applies to the LambdaConcept programming cable.
 OpenOCD is recommended when using the LambdaConcept programming cable.
 The LambdaConcept programming cable is not supported by Xilinx Vivado.
-Please also note that the latest version only supports the R02 release of the PCIeScreamer.
-This latest version will work - albeit very unstable on the R01 version.
-Use the version 3.2 to flash the R01 version.
-1) Build PCILeech PCIeScreamer (see below) alternatively download and unzip pre-built binary: [`pcileech_pciescreamer.bin`](https://mega.nz/#!8LxGWQab!nOJ5IM4yhDDnjoyBmX13l2frsvPwDEZqP7-YWz8dV0s).
+1) Build PCILeech PCIeScreamer (see below) alternatively download and unzip pre-built binary (link in version history at the bottom of this readme).
 2) Follow the instruction about how to flash with OpenOCD (Linux preferred) on the [LambdaConcept PCIeScreamer Wiki](http://blog.lambdaconcept.com/doku.php?id=products:pcie_screamer).

 Building: